Deep-Symmetry/afterglow/README.md

-As your show gets more complex, you may want to split this into multiple files, which you can either load by listing them all on the command line, or by using Clojure's `load-file` function from within the first file.
-Or, once you are comfortable with idomatic Clojure development, by organizing them into a hierarchy of namespaces, and using the normal `:require` mechanism that is used to pull in Afterglow's own namespaces.
+As your show gets more complex, you may want to split this into multiple files, which you can either load by listing them all on the command line, or by using Clojure&rsquo;s `load-file` function from within the first file.
+Or, once you are comfortable with idomatic Clojure development, by organizing them into a hierarchy of namespaces, and using the normal `:require` mechanism that is used to pull in Afterglow&rsquo;s own namespaces.

 > :heavy_exclamation_mark: At this early stage of development, using
 > Afterglow as an executable jar is less-tested territory, and you may